Updated October 2020 when Burton Constable Hall had almost fully reopened after the pandemic lockdown.

 Another curiosity is a sperm whale skeleton, 58 feet long.
 This is from a whale that was stranded on the nearby north sea coast in 1825.
 It is mentioned in Herman Melville’s famous novel Moby-Dick, published in 1851.
 The skeleton can be viewed in the Great Barn.

-The Stable Block is well worth a visit, when it is reopened, as it gives an insight into the lives of Victorian grooms and stable boys.
+The Stable Block gives an insight into the lives of Victorian grooms and stable boys.

 There are small gardens around the Hall and an attractive Orangery building, containing lemon trees.